obsidiansystems/obelisk/README.md

 ```bash
 git init
 ```
-The ob-init.hs script will add and update the focus submodule as well as generate the necessary boilerplate files and folders.
+The ob-init.hs script will add and update the obelisk submodule as well as generate the necessary boilerplate files and folders.
 Enter the following in your console, followed by your project's name when prompted.

 ```bash
 ./ob-init.hs
 ```
-Build the frontend by running ./focus/build-frontend
+Build the frontend by running ./obelisk/build-frontend

 Now you can try running the backend in GHCi by running

-./focus/ghci-backend
+./obelisk/ghci-backend

 and then typing